A little bit about me and my shop

 I earned my Ph.D. in archaeology at the University of Tennessee (go Vols!) and am a historical archaeologist by trade.
 I spend my work days excavating sites, analyzing artifacts, and writing up the findings of those excavations.
 Some of my projects have been very cool, others not so much, but I enjoy what I do and am lucky to have a fun job.

-I like to think that my love of nature is visible in my work as I seek to incorporate elements of the wood as I found it in each piece.
+I try to use mostly found and reclaimed wood and like to think that my love of nature is visible in my work as I seek to incorporate elements of the wood as I found it in each piece.
 The imperfect is perfect in my book, and I want those who view my work to be reminded that the bowl (or pen cup or bottle stopper) in their hands once was part of a beautiful, living tree.

 In my shop, I have several “helpers.”
 They’re a furry trio of troublemakers that mostly do things like inspect the shop to make sure squirrels didn’t invade while we were in the house or think that pile of woodchips and saw dust in the shade under a power tool would make an excellent bed.